-- a. within the past ten years, has been convicted of any crimea felony, or of a misdemeanor related to financial or corporate governance activities, or has been judged by a court to have committed fraud or breach of fiduciary duty, or has been the subject of a judicial determination that ICANN deemed as the substantive equivalent of any of these; - within the past ten years, has been disciplined by any government or industry regulatory body for conduct involving dishonesty or misuse of the funds of others; - within the past ten years has been convicted of any willful tax-related fraud or willful evasion of tax liabilities; - d. within the past ten years has been convicted of perjury, forswearing, failing to cooperate with a law enforcement investigation, or making false statements to a law enforcement agency or representative;
+a. within the past ten years, has been convicted of any crime related to financial or corporate governance activities, or has been judged by a court to have committed fraud or breach of fiduciary duty, or has been the subject of a judicial determination that ICANN deemsed as the substantive equivalent of any of these;

-- d.e. has ever been convicted of any crime involving the use of computers, telephony systems, telecommunications or the internet to facilitate the commission of crimes; - e.f. has ever been convicted of any crime involving the use of a weapon, force, or the threat of force; - g. has ever been convicted of any violent or sexual offense victimizing children, the elderly, or individuals with disabilities; - h. has ever been convicted of the illegal sale, manufacture, or distribution of pharmaceutical drugs, or been convicted or successfully extradited for any offense described in Article 3 of the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances of 19882; - f.i. has ever been convicted or successfully extradited for any offense described in the United Nations Convention against
+- within the past ten years, has been disciplined by any government or industry regulatory body for conduct involving dishonesty or misuse of the funds of others; - c. within the past ten years has been convicted of any willful tax-related fraud or willful evasion of tax liabilities; - within the past ten years has been convicted of perjury, forswearing, failing to cooperate with a law enforcement investigation, or making false statements to a law enforcement agency or representative; - e. has ever been convicted of any crime involving the use of computers, telephony systems, telecommunications or the iInternet to facilitate the commission of crimes; - f. has ever been convicted of any crime involving the use of a weapon, force, or the threat of force; - g. has ever been convicted of any violent or sexual offense victimizing children, the elderly, or individuals with disabilities; - h. has ever been convicted of the illegal sale, manufacture, or distribution of pharmaceutical drugs, or been convicted or successfully extradited for any offense described in Article 3 of the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances of 1988; - has ever been convicted or successfully extradited for any offense described in the United Nations Convention against Transnational Organized Crime (all Protocols);